 About 1 year after I started working on it I have posted Project Tombstone on Thingiverse.
 It took the approach of Halloween to make me finally upload it.
 You can view it here.
 It builds on the randomisable grassy knoll that I described back in February.

-I first printed around March, but I had to anonymise the project name and the image on the back before I could post online (which took me ages to get round to).
-The face is not anonymised, but I happen to have the rights to it.
+I first printed around March, but I had to make some edits before I could post online (which took me ages to get round to).

 As mentioned in the last post the Raspberry Pi I have been using to control Squirty the RepRap suddenly decided to stop connecting to my home network.
 It would work with a different wifi dongle, but not with the one I have been using for the last year or so.
 The “broken” dongle was able to connect to the network without any problems when connected to my windows desktop, so I was quite mystified as to what happened.